istio/istio-events/2023/content/faqq1.md

 * Find more ways to get involved with the Istio community apart from IstioCon [here](https://istio.io/latest/about/community/join/).

 ### Will recorded sessions be available after the event?
 Yes, all sessions will be recorded.
-Once each session is over, a recording will be available from the transmission screen (Crowdcast schedule menu), and after the conference they will be posted on our [YouTube channel](https://www.youtube.com/channel/UC-zVlo1F3mUbExQ96fABWcQ).
-Watch for an email after the event with more information about accessing session recordings.
+After the conference they will be posted on our [YouTube channel](https://www.youtube.com/channel/UC-zVlo1F3mUbExQ96fABWcQ).

 ### Who do I contact with questions?
 Please feel free to reach out to us at istiocon@istio.io with questions or concerns.